sinai-dev/OSLDocs/Guides/Items.md

 We are going to use the [SL Menu](Basics/SLMenu.md) to generate a template from an existing Item for us.

 1. Go into your Keybindings and set a binding for the SL Menu if you have not already, then open the menu.
-2. In the Items section, enter `2000010` as the Item ID.
+2. Create an SL Pack or select an existing one
+3. Select the "Items" category of the SL Pack (it is selected by default)
+4. In the Target ID field, enter `Iron Sword` and click on the Iron Sword option of the auto-completer.
+Alternatively, just enter `2000010`.
-3. Press the button to generate the template.
+5. Press the button to generate the template.

-Let's find the template SideLoader generated.

-1. Press the button at the top of the menu to open the "_GENERATED" folder (`Outward\Mods\SideLoader\_GENERATED\`)
-2. Inside here, you should see an `Items\` sub-folder
-3. Inside Items, you should see a folder called `2000010_IronSword\`.

-Now we need to move this folder into our own SL Pack.

-1. <b>Cut</b> this Iron Sword folder (Ctrl+X)
-2. Go back to the `SideLoader\` folder.
-Create a new folder in here called `Test\`.
-3. Create a sub-folder in Test called Items (`Test\Items\`)
-4. <b>Paste</b> (Ctrl+V) the Iron Sword folder in here.

-It should now look like this: `Outward\Mods\SideLoader\Test\Items\2000010_IronSword\`.

-Note: You can also put the XML file directly in the `Items\` folder if you don't want to change the textures or icons.

 Now let's make a basic change to the Item.

-1. Open the `Iron Sword.xml` file and have a look.
-2. Replace the `<Description />` value with this: `<Description>Test.</Description>`
+1. Change the `SL_Item.Description` by typing into the input field on that row and pressing "Apply".
-3. In the SL Menu under the "SL Packs" tab, press the Hot Reload button to reload all SL Packs.
+2. Press the Hot Reload button up the top-left to reload all SL Packs.
-4. Load a character and press <b>F1</b> to open the Item Spawner, then spawn an Iron Sword and have a look, our description should now be set.
+3. Load a character and press <b>F1</b> to open the Item Spawner, then spawn an Iron Sword and have a look, our description should now be set.
+4. <b>Note:</b> Existing spawned objects will not be affected by a Hot Reload unless you go back to the menu or reload the scene first.

 ![It worked!](https://i.imgur.com/UxuA8ky.png)

-If there were any errors, SideLoader should log them in the file `Outward\BepInEx\LogOutput.log`.
+If there were any errors, SideLoader should log them in the <b>Debug Console</b> of the menu, and also to the file `Outward\BepInEx\LogOutput.log`.

 #### ** C# **